isBucky/Rest-Manager/README.md

 - [x] New documentation
 - [x] Bugs and errors correction
 - [x] Written in TypeScript with dynamic typing
-- [x] Addition of endanipulatipoints to static URLs
+- [x] Addition of endpoint to static URLs
 - [x] New Functions and Code refactored
 - [x] Standard requests using native fetch
 - [x] Modify the requests according to your taste